How To Minimize Hair Fall In Monsoon

-- Massage up to 1/2 cup of Mayonnaise into your hair.
+- Massage up to 1/2 cup of mayonnaise into your hair.
 The eggs and oils hydrate and quench your hair strands

-- Make a mask with olive oil, almond oil and vitamin E for extra boost for the hair
+- Make a mask with olive oil, almond oil and vitamin E for an extra boost for the hair

 - Include apple cider vinegar and lemon juice in your hair masks to clarify your hair

 - You can even rinse your hair with cold steeped tea or even beer for extra shine